 What’s Really Going On

 When your boss gives you step-by-step instructions on how to change a diaper properly or texts you asking that you check on the toddler because he’s made a sound that might have been a wake up cry (thank you Nest camera!) or calls every afternoon to remind you to pick your charge up from school, you can bet the underlying issues is fear.
-Fear that you’ll miss something and her child will suffer, fear that if she’s not in control, everything will fall apart and she’ll spend countless hours putting it all back together, fear that you can do it by yourself and she’s really not needed, fear that if something is done a different way she’ll lose her authority in the household, or fear that if things aren’t perfect or close to it, she’s failed as a parent.
+Fear that you’ll miss something and their child will suffer; fear that if they’re not in control, everything will fall apart and they’ll spend countless hours putting it all back together; fear that if you can do it by yourself then they’re too easily replaceable; fear that if something is done a different way they’ll lose their authority in the household; or fear that if things aren’t perfect or close to it, they’ve failed as a parent.
 The list goes on and on.
-What fears lie underneath your boss’s micromanagement really depends on her life experiences and her beliefs about herself, her place in relationships, and the world in general.
-One thing is for sure, the only way to move her from that place of fear to a place of stability and calm is through support and communication.
+What fears lie underneath your boss’s micromanagement really depends on their life experiences and their beliefs about themselves, their place in relationships, and the world in general.
+One thing is for sure, the only way to move them from that place of fear to a place of stability and calm is through support and communication.

 Step Two: Start With Support

-Acknowledging your boss’s feelings – even if you wouldn’t feel the same way or don’t agree with her actions – can help her put her emotions in perspective and start to process and manage them.
+Acknowledging your boss’s feelings – even if you wouldn’t feel the same way or don’t agree with their actions – can help them put their emotions in perspective and start to process and manage them.
 But how do you acknowledge someone else’s experience if you don’t know them very well and they aren’t openly sharing with you?
 We can’t ever know for sure what’s going on with another person but we can make intuitive, informed guesses that are often spot on.
 After all, at our core we’re all more alike than different.
-So saying “I know it’s hard leaving the details of his day to me.
-It was hard for me to leave my nanny kids with a babysitter in my last job and I’m not even the parent!” allows your boss to feel like her feelings are normal and that you really do get what she’s going through.
+So saying something like “I know it’s hard leaving the details of his day to me.
+It was hard for me to leave my nanny kids with a babysitter in my last job and I’m not even the parent!” allows your boss to feel like their feelings are normal and that you really do get what they’re going through.

-Reassuring your employer that you’re there to take great care of her child can help calm her fears and begin to give her confidence that things can and will be OK without her constant input or supervision.
-Don’t fall into the “If she hired me, she should trust me and let me do my job!” trap.
+Reassuring your employer that you’re there to take great care of their child can help calm their fears and begin to give them confidence that things can and will be OK without their constant input or supervision.
+Don’t fall into the “If they hired me, they should trust me and let me do my job!” trap.
 Fears are not rational players.
 They invade our psyche and override our rational thoughts.
 A simple “Don’t worry, I’ll make sure he’s fully covered in sunscreen before we go out.” or “I had my CPST check the car seat installation last night and the seat is installed 100% correctly and we’re good to go for today’s trip to the park.” can make the world of difference to an anxious parent.

 Step Three: Communicate Your Needs